The internet has spoken: Keep net neutrality rules

 Airbnb

-The house/apartment sharing site has displayed a message on its homepage and is providing a link to a blog explaining what net neutrality is and why people should care.
-It then is offering a comment template with a prewritten comment in support of the current rules.
+The house/apartment-sharing service has displayed a message on its homepage and is providing a link to a blog explaining what net neutrality is and why people should care.
+It's then offering a comment template with a prewritten comment in support of the current rules.
 Users can just fill in their names, hit a button and submit the comment.

 Here's an excerpt of the statement: "Preserving strong, enforceable net neutrality rules is fundamental to a free and open internet, and I urge you to protect the existing net neutrality rules to ensure the internet continues to be accessible for all equally."

-On its homepage, the online community has altered its log to make it look like it's pixelated and loading slowly and a message that types this message:
+On its homepage, the online community has altered its logo to make it look pixelated and loading slowly and pops up a box that types this message:

 The internet's less fun when your favorite sites load slowly, isn't it?
 Whether you're here for news, AMAs, or some good old-fashioned cats in business attire, the internet's at its best when you—not internet service providers—decide what you see online.
 Today, u/kn0thing and I are calling on you to be the heroes we need.
 Please go to battleforthenet.com and tell the FCC that you support the open internet.

-Note: This story was originally published at 8:00 a.m PT and is being updated throughout the day with information from companies and organizations about how they're supporting the "Day of Action" to protect the FCC's existing net neutrality rules.